crucinex/Pond/README.md

 - Android Studio Hedgehog (2023.1.1) or later
 - Android SDK 26 (Android 8.0) or higher
+- JDK 17 or later
 - Gradle 8.0 or higher

-### Building the App
+### Quick Setup

 1. Clone the repository
 2. Open the project in Android Studio
-3. Sync Gradle files
+3. Sync Gradle files (first time may take 5-10 minutes)
+4. Set up an Android Virtual Device (AVD) or connect a physical device
-4. Build and run on an emulator or device
+5. Build and run on an emulator or device

+📖 **For detailed setup instructions, see [DEVELOPER_SETUP.md](DEVELOPER_SETUP.md)**

 ### Permissions